Broadly speaking there are two kinds of "Christianity" in ¹America :

 · Morality is relative and subjective.
 We have our own truth.
 What is right for you is not necessarily right for me or others.
 There are no absolutes -- a key tenant of postmodernism.

-Prior to postmodernism, a cultural Christians worldview was common among the majority of Americans - particularly after the 1st Great Awakening from the early 1730s on - though it has slowly declined from when it was a majority-held view in America (not only among the general population but among institutional heads and centers of influence to a great extent) up until the 1960s.
-Since Postmodernism, the contrast between a Christian and non-Christian world view has become more pronounced and clear.
-The fundamental differences of cultural Christianity are very significant when compared to a non-Christian worldview and for this reason alone is important.
+Prior to postmodernism, a cultural Christian worldview was common among the majority of Americans - particularly after the 1st Great Awakening from the early 1730s on - though it has slowly declined from when it was a majority-held view in America (not only among the general population but among institutional heads and centers of influence to a great extent) up until the 1960s.
+Since Postmodernism, the contrast between a Christian and non-Christian worldview has become more pronounced and clear.
+The fundamental differences of cultural Christianity are very significant when compared to a non-Christian worldview and, for this reason alone, are important.
 So I do not want to dismiss its significance entirely.
 As a result, how a cultural Christian approaches life is very different compared to a nonbeliever.
 Holding these different views is not insignificant.

-B. Grace-driven Christianity is rooted in the good news that God did all that was needed to restore us to himself and free us from our inclination to serve self.
-He did this because we were not able to free ourselves.
+B. Grace-driven Christianity is rooted in the good news that God did all that was needed to restore us to himself and free us from our inclination to serve ourselves.
+He did this because we could not free ourselves.
 It agrees with and holds to the same fundamental truths/values as the Cultural Christian but goes beyond these i.e. these cultural aspects will still be a key part of a grace-driven Christian's worldview but is not the essence of what defines or drives them to action.
-To say it another way, their worldview influences their approach to the world but does not alone or in itself empower them to rightly act i.e. for the glory of God.
-Only the Spirit of God via the grace of God extended to us in and through the gospel can empower us to live for God.
+To say it another way, their worldview influences their approach to the world but does not alone or in itself empower them to rightly act, i.e. for the glory of God.
+Only the Spirit of God via the grace of God extended to us in and through the gospel can empower us to live for God, not simply willing ourselves to.

 The distinction between cultural and grace-driven Christians is important for two reasons:

-So the differences are not immediately apparent on the surface to a nonbeliever (or even necessarily with those who claim to be Christians - what I am ⁴calling a cultural Christian).
+So the differences are not immediately apparent on the surface to a nonbeliever (or even necessary to those who claim to be Christians - what I am ⁴calling a cultural Christian).
 It’s not until you look “under the hood” that you see the difference that drives these externally similar yet very different flavors of Christianity.

 So is cultural Christianity truly Christian?
-Yes, in so far as it adheres to these fundamental principles but not in so far as one's relationship and posture before God as his child is solely based on God’s work, not our work or views.
+Yes, in so far as it adheres to these fundamental principles but not in so far as one's relationship with and posture toward God.
+As his child, our relationship with God is solely based on God’s work in and through Christ, not our work or views.
 There are many within and without the Church who are cultural Christians i.e. Christian in name only.

-To say it another way, the views of a Cultural Christian may be aligned with the Bible and in that sense are Christian, but this alone does not make one a true believer (a follower/disciple of Jesus) as defined by scripture.
-The Bible is clear that one’s standing before God is based on the good news (gospel) of grace (the work of Christ on our behalf) and accepting God's offer of righteousness earned by Christ, not in only adhering to a certain worldview or moral values or even being able to explain the gospel.
-I have known several nonbelievers that can explain the gospel well who professed to be a Christian but never expressed true affections for God.
-I also know those who claimed to be a believer but later professed true faith, acknowledging they never understood grace or had genuine saving faith prior to then.
+To say it another way,the views of a Cultural Christian may be aligned with the Bible and in that sense are Christian, but this alone does not make one a true believer (a follower/disciple of Jesus) as defined by scripture.
+The Bible is clear that one’s standing before God is based on the good news (gospel) of grace (the work of Christ on our behalf) and accepting God's offer of righteousness earned by Christ, not in trying to adhere to a certain worldview or moral values or even being able to explain the gospel.
+I have known several nonbelievers who can explain the gospel well and who professed to be a Christian but never expressed true affection for God.
+I also know those who claimed to be a believer but later professed true faith, acknowledging they never understood grace or had genuine saving faith before then.

-For a grace-driven Christian, these same worldviews held by cultural Christians are also adhered to but are the fruit of their relationship with God, not the grounds or cause of it.
-It is only by grace we are restored to a right standing and heartfelt relationship with God i.e. saved, not believing certain things taught in the Bible.
-As James says, demons believe in God and tremble... but they're still demons
+For a grace-driven Christian, these same views held by cultural Christians are also adhered to but are the fruit of their relationship with God, not the grounds or cause of it.
+It is only by grace we are restored to a right standing and heartfelt relationship with God and not believing certain things taught in the Bible or about God.
+As James says, demons believe in God and tremble... but they're still demons .

 __________________________________